autarch/presentations/why-do-programmers-love-rust/index.md

 * Embedded docs, just like perldoc.
 * Uses Markdown.
 * `rustdoc` generates HTML docs.
-* Tests code embedded in docs by default.
+* When you run `cargo test` it tests code embedded in docs by default.

 ------